-Most of the members have remained active in music.
-Bob Bowley worked for Fender in Arizona and performed there with Big Nick and the Gila Monsters before returning to San Diego.
-Here, he picks up side gigs with a handful of locals including Blitz Brother Barney Roach.
+Most of the members remained active in music.
+Bob Bowley worked for Fender in Arizona and performed there with Big Nick and the Gila Monsters before returning to San Diego to play with Blitz Brother Barney Roach.
 Landt and Botte have recorded and toured with Paul Cotton, formerly of Poco.
 Landt released a solo album called Bordertown in 2008.

 Bowley passed away in March 2017, due to injuries sustained from working underneath a car when the jack collapsed.